 - Dave (with assistance from Melinda)

 P.S.- I’d be remiss if I did not give a lot of the credit for Melinda’s choice to Gael Force BJJ’s head instructor, Alex Kennedy.
-Melinda has repeatedly said that Alex’s overall demeanor was an important factors in her starting to train BJJ (she met him several times before making her decision).
+Melinda has repeatedly said that Alex’s overall demeanor was an important factors in her starting to train BJJ in Morris County (she met him several times before making her decision).
 I’ll talk more about the importance of having a good instructor in a future post, though